vliu36/cs4230-data-dashboard/README.md

 3. What can be changed to reduce the spread of activation?

 ## Dataset Source
 This dataset is obtained from [SocioPatterns's "Infectious" exhibition](https://sociopatterns.org/datasets.html#data-infectious-sociopatterns).
-Information on the dataset can be found in their paper, "What's in a crowd?
-Analysis of face-to-face behavioral networks".
+Information on the dataset can be found in the paper, ["What's in a crowd?
+Analysis of face-to-face behavioral networks"](https://www.sciencedirect.com/science/article/abs/pii/S0022519310006284#s0015).

 ## How to Run
 1. Clone the repository to your local device